khofstadter/navigatingthedigitalworld.com/docs/sensemaking.md

    1. they already decided what to believe in or
    2. they gave up trying to understand deeper structures of reality

-Most people can't handle the cognitive complexity of base reality and still make a living i.e. we don't have time and energy to do good sensemaking and feed the kids.
+Most people can't handle the cognitive complexity of base reality and still make a living i.e. we don't have time and energy to do good sensemaking as well as feed the kids.

 Unfortunately, Daniel says, "giving up on sensemaking is kind of an expression of a type of nihilism [which] feeds into further nihilism". <!-- #personal Why did I give up checking the news?
 I needed time to concentrate what was in front of me; PhD, work, family, health. -->